Rebuilding the R-390A Receivers

 The Weight Issue - No doubt, the R-390A is a heavy receiver weighing in at close to 80 lbs.
 Here's a hint for when you have to move the receiver.
 Remove the Power Supply module and the AF module.
-These two modules will reduce the weight over 15 lbs or more.
+These two modules will reduce the weight by well-over 15 lbs.
 With the covers off and the two modules out the receiver weighs about 60 lbs - much easier to move.
 Of course, you do have to get the receiver to the work bench to remove the covers and modules.
-This hint is for moving the receiver longer distances, like to another room (when you don't have a roll cart) or up and down stairs.
+This hint is really for moving the receiver longer distances, like to another room (when you don't have a roll cart) or ESPECIALLY moving up or down stairs.

 |Quick Check for Prospective